andrew-weisman/streamlit-dataframe-editor/README.md

 1. Losing changes made to dataframes on multi-page apps after leaving and coming back to the page
 1. Unresponsive resetting of the contents of the dataframe back to the original contents

 This `streamlit-dataframe-editor` package allows you to perform all these tasks efficiently and easily.
-Overall, whatever issues we've encountered with `st.data_editor()` for dataframes, we've addressed them with appropriate workarounds by abstracting them into this tool.
+Overall, whatever issues we've encountered with `st.data_editor()` for dataframes, we've addressed them with appropriate workarounds by abstracting them into a module.

 ## Setup